-- General Upgrade Best Practices Be aware of these guidelines as a best practice before you perform an upgrade. - New Server Operating System Upgrade Option You can upgrade your operating system by installing a new operating system on a server, and then migrating your database either manually, or by using Export/ Import method. - Oracle ASM Upgrade Notifications Be aware of the following issues regarding Oracle ASM upgrades:
+- General Upgrade Best Practices Be aware of these guidelines as a best practice before you perform an upgrade. - New Server Operating System Upgrade Option You can upgrade your operating system by installing a new operating system on a server, and then migrating your database either manually, or by using Export/ Import method. - Oracle ASM Upgrade Notifications Understand Oracle ASM upgrade options and restrictions.